 How to make organic pesticides

-To make organic pesticides at home you need to perform the following steps
+To make organic pesticides at home you need to perform the following steps.

-- Collect these items – Neem twigia, Neem leaves, Hemp, Kaner, Papdi, aankh.
+• Collect these items – Neem twigia, Neem leaves, Hemp, Kaner, Papdi, aankh.

-- Wash all of them clearly.
+• Wash all of them clearly.

-- Now remove the solid form and collect the liquid in a bottle.
+• Now remove the solid form and collect the liquid in a bottle.

-- Your organic pesticide is ready to use.
+• Your organic pesticide is ready to use.

-- Note it is now a highly concentrated poison so use it as guided below.
+• Note it is now a highly concentrated poison so use it as guided below.

-- Add only one glass of this recently made pesticide to 15-16 litre water.
+• Add only one glass of this recently made pesticide to 15-16 litre water.

-- Now arrange a spray bottle to use this.
+• Now arrange a spray bottle to use this.

 Harvesting

 After putting in lots of hard work, now it’s time to enjoy all your effort.
 Your plants will produce more if you harvest them on time and correctly.
 Harvesting needs to be done at the correct time regularly and for some plants and vegetables every day.
-Morning is considered the best time for harvesting most plants.

-While harvesting herbs you can pick them early in the morning if needed fresh, whereas while storing you should wait until they flower because they can produce the best flavour.
-While harvesting leafy greens do the partially harvesting meaning a little from each plant.
+While harvesting herbs you can pick them up early in the morning if needed fresh, whereas while storing you should wait until they flower because they can produce the best flavour.
+While harvesting leafy greens do partial harvesting meaning a little from each plant.
 When it comes to harvesting broccoli you should wait until the central portion (head) becomes large.
 Sharp knives and scissors are good tools to use for harvesting your garden plants and vegetables.

 Cleaning